Crawford County, Kansas: 19th century

 In 1802, Spain returned most of the former New France land west of the Mississippi to France, but kept title to about 7,500 square miles.
 In 1803, the United States acquired much of the West and most of the land for modern-day Kansas as part of the 828,000-square mile Louisiana Purchase, at a cost of 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, and in 1861 Kansas was admitted as the 34th U.S. state.
 The preceding years had been filled with violence as settlers arrived on both sides of the slavery question; the residents voting for Kansas to enter as a free state were the majority.
 In 1867, Crawford County was established (formed from Bourbon and Cherokee counties) on the Cherokee Neutral Lands, which were originally established as a buffer zone between the Osage tribe and the State of Missouri.
 It is named for Samuel J. Crawford, who was the governor in office at the time.

 20th century

 In the early 20th century, Crawford County was often referred to as the "Little Balkans", because of the many immigrants who came here from that area of Europe.
 They came to work in the mines, industrial work that did not require much English in the beginning.
 This area was the site of a number of illegal bootlegging operations, most of which were organized by immigrants in order to supplement their meager earnings as strip miners.
 During his term, Governor Walter R. Stubbs of Kansas made it his mission to stamp out this practice.
 According to the criminal justice scholar Ken Peak, "The [Little] Balkans drove [Stubbs] absolutely nuts.
 He had his hands full and sent people down to the Balkans to clean it up".
 Despite this crack down, however, the governor was unable to eradicate the crime completely from the area.

+With its high concentration of poor industrial workers Crawford County became a hotbed of socialist politics and organized labor activity.
+The presence of the Pittsburg-Weir coalfield in Crawford County encouraged an influx of migrant workers from eastern and southern Europe.
+These migrants coalesced into company towns centered on the region's mines.
+The fraternal organizations which sprung about in these communities cross ethnic and linguistic barriers and provided assembly places for labor organization.
+A large portion of the county's coal miners were members of the United Mine Workers of America.